o-leolleo/blog/content/blog/leveraging-terraform-aws-provider-default-tags-for-better-resource-management/index.md

 ## The default_tags block

 The snippet below illustrates the concept.
-The tags `Environment = "Dev"` and `Owner = "John Doe"` are be automatically applied to all resources created by the AWS provider for your current Terraform workspace, whilst you're still able to add specific tags per resource via their `tags` property.
+The tags `Environment = "Dev"` and `Owner = "John Doe"` are automatically applied to all resources created by the AWS provider for your current Terraform workspace, whilst you're still able to add specific tags per resource via their `tags` property.

 ```terraform
 terraform {